 Snippets from the REMINISCENCES OF SWAMI VIVEKANANDA by G. S. BHATE

 In the first place, though he wore clothes bearing the familiar colour of a Sannyasin’s garments, he appeared to be dressed differently from the familiar brotherhood of Sannyasins.
 He used to wear a banyan.
 Instead of the danda he carried a long stick, something like a walking-stick.
 His kit consisted of the usual gourd, a pocket copy of the Gita,.
-We were not accustomed to see a Sannyasin using the English language as a medium of conversation, wearing a banyan instead of sitting bare-bodied, and showing versatility of intellect and variety of information which would have done credit to an accomplished man of the world
+We were not accustomed to seeing a Sannyasin using the English language as a medium of conversation, wearing a banyan instead of sitting bare-bodied, and showing the versatility of intellect and variety of information which would have done credit to an accomplished man of the world

 As regards food, when he was asked whether he was a vegetarian or a meat-eater, he said that as a man belonging not the ordinary order of Sannyasins but to the order of the Paramahamsas, he had no option in the matter.
 The Paramahamsa, by the rules of that order, was bound to eat whatever was offered, and in cases where nothing could be offered he had to go without food.